 That’s why the number one reason we’re procrastinating our day-to-day duties even when these things are important for our career and for our health, is our lack of self-confidence, responsibility, determination, grit.

 This usually happens for one of the reasons below:

 You are not born with chronic procrastination.
 I personally don’t think that chronic procrastination should be listed as a disease in general.
 It’s simply multiplied laziness.1 People who are lazy use this term as an excuse, to justify their laziness with this so-called disease.

 But this doesn’t happen overnight, in a lot of cases this nasty habit emerges when we’re younger.

-If your parents were over protecting you while you were a child; They were buying you everything you wanted; You were spoiled little kid that was screaming and crying every time he didn’t get what he wanted, you’re most probably a chronic procrastinator.
+If your parents were overprotecting you while you were a child; They were buying you everything you wanted; You were a spoiled little kid that was screaming and crying every time he didn’t get what he wanted, you’re most probably a chronic procrastinator.
 At least that’s your excuse for not doing your job.

 Imagine the expression silver spoon to understand this better which means “To be spoiled.
 Have many luxuries without earning them on their own.
 Usually by one’s parents.”

-If that’s the case, there is a huge chance that you’ll grow quite dependent from the other people – most probably your parents.
+If that’s the case, there is a huge chance that you’ll grow quite dependent on other people – most probably your parents.
 You will also think that others need to serve you because you were raised this way.

 You lack the desire to achieve something.
 You think that everything is already invented (i.e. you have a fixed mindset).

 Lack of ambition is also usually a lack of real direction in life.
 You don’t know what to do that’s why you’re not doing anything.